cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 # Supported ciphersuites {#ciphersuites}

 This section specifies supported ECVOPRF group and hash function instantiations.
-We only provide ciphersuites in the EC setting as these provide the most efficient way of instantiating the VOPRF.
+We only provide ciphersuites in the EC setting as these provide the most efficient way of instantiating the OPRF.
+Our instantiation includes considerations for providing the DLEQ proofs that make the instantiation a VOPRF.
+To only support OPRF operations (ECOPRF) then support for the relevant components is just dropped.
 In addition, we currently only support ciphersuites demonstrating 128 bits of security.

 ECVOPRF-P256-HKDF-SHA256: